Manufactured housing: High-performance manufactured housing

 While manufactured homes are considered to be affordable housing, older models can be some of the most expensive in the nation to heat due to energy inefficiency.
 High-performance manufactured housing uses less energy and therefore increases life-cycle affordability by decreasing operating costs.
 High-performance housing is not only energy efficient, but also attractive, functional, water-efficient, resilient to wind, seismic forces, and moisture penetration, and has healthy indoor environmental quality.
 Achieving high-performance involves integrated, whole building design, involving many components, not one single technology.
 High–performance manufactured housing should also include energy efficient appliances, such as Energy Star qualified appliances.
 Energy Star requires ample insulation: 2x6 walls: R21, roof: R40, floor: R33.

 Difference from modular homes

 Both types of homes - manufactured and modular - are commonly referred to as factory-built housing, but they are not identical.
-Modular homes are built to IRC code.
+Modular homes are built to International Residential Code (IRC) code.
 Modular homes can be transported on flatbed trucks rather than being towed, and can lack axles and an automotive-type frame.
 However, some modular houses are towed behind a semi-truck or toter on a frame similar to that of a trailer.
 The house is usually in two pieces and is hauled by two separate trucks.
 Each frame has five or more axles, depending on the size of the house.
 Once the house has reached its location, the axles and the tongue of the frame are then removed, and the house is set on a concrete foundation by a large crane.
 Some modern modular homes, once fully assembled, are indistinguishable from site-built homes.
 In addition, modular homes: